4teamwork/opengever.core/docs/public/dev-manual/api/api_changelog.rst

 Other Changes
 ^^^^^^^^^^^^^

+- Serialization: Include dossier_type in JSON summary for dossiers.
 - ``@favorites`` GET: Include dossier_type in response.
 - ``@raw-dossier-types``: New endpoint that returns dossier types in unaltered order.